pleabargain/EnglishHelpsYourCareer/idioms.md

 # Bring home the bacon
 * A person who brings home the bacon earns the money that a family live on.
+* Who brings home the bacon in your house?

 # Bring someone to book
 * If somebody is brought to book, they are punished or made to account for something they have done wrong.